wouterbulten/wouterbulten.github.io/_posts/tech/2018-04-28-custom-wake-up-light-with-home-assistant.md

 Recently I started using [Home Assistant (HA)](https://www.home-assistant.io/) as a tool to control the lights in my home.
 My previous system was based on Homekit and, while working fairly good, lacked tools to further customize the automations.
 To get more control I switched to HA.

 One of the first things I created using HA was a **room wake-up light**.
 I do own a Philips wake-up light but this doesn't light up my whole room so that left room fore improvement.
 The automation I built using Home Assistant slowly lights my room every morning.
-The system works with any smart lamp that is compatible with HA, this includes Philips Hue and IKEA Tradfri lamps.
+The system works with any smart lamp that is compatible with HA, this includes [Philips Hue](https://amzn.to/2WmWJNy) and IKEA Tradfri lamps.
 I use it with a few GU10 bulbs (like the [Hue GU10 lights](https://amzn.to/2W0NouR)).

 In this post I'll show you how to build this system.
 The automation will be configurable (on/off, time) and has a switch to disable it on weekends.

 ![Dashboard widget of the Wake-up light component.
 All functions are configurable through the Home Assistant dashboard.](/assets/images/ha/ha-wake-up-lights.png)

+## Example hardware

+I've used the following components for my Wake-up light:

+- Home Assistant running on a [Raspberry 3B+](https://amzn.to/2MsXfoO)
+- Conbee Zigbee hub (There is a [USB version](https://amzn.to/2Tov8cQ) and a [PI version](https://amzn.to/2sPKzzm)) (More info [here](https://github.com/dresden-elektronik/deconz-rest-plugin))
+- Three GU10 Zigbee smart lights.
+I use 3 [Innr GU10 lights](https://amzn.to/2CNPwgy) (not available in the US) but you couls also use something like the lights from [Philips Hue](https://amzn.to/2W0NouR).

+These components are just an example.
+A minimum requirement is a device that runs Home Assistant and a smart light that you can control.

 ## Time sensor